wehele/security-and-compliance/subgroups/use-cases-and-threat-models/use_cases/code_assistant/definition.md

 ### Platform

 - **External Plugin Marketplace**
-  A third-party platform where developers discover and install IDE plugins or extensions—introduces supply chain risks such as malicious or vulnerable plugins, insufficient vetting, and potential for unauthorized data access or exfiltration.
+  An externally operated third-party platform where developers discover and install IDE plugins or extensions—introduces supply chain risks such as malicious or vulnerable plugins, insufficient vetting, and potential for unauthorized data access or exfiltration.

 - **Agentic SaaS**
   An externally operated platform that delivers agentic assistant capabilities as a managed service.
 Introduces risks related to third-party data handling, limited visibility into model behavior and data flows, dependency on external availability, and reduced control over security posture.